Poldhu Cove to Cury circular walk

 A typical large onshore wind turbine can produce enough power for over 1,000 houses.
 The wind turbines being built offshore are larger and benefit from it being windier much more often, so each one can power thousands of homes.

-36. Cross the stile and turn right (ignore the path ahead).
-Follow the path between the fence and the hedge on the right, into the trees and down the valley to a wooden gate.
-Go through this, along the stepping stones and over the footbridge then follow the path to emerge into a field.
+35. Cross the stile and turn right (ignore the path ahead).
+Follow the path between the fence and the hedge on the right, into the trees and down the valley to the remains of a wooden gate.
+Pass this and walk along the stepping stones and over the footbridge then follow the path to emerge into a field.

 The footpath that continued ahead leads to Nanplough farm.
 The farm was first recorded in 1302 when it was spelt Nasbloth.
 The name is from the Cornish words nans, meaning "valley", and blough, meaning "bare".

-37. Follow the right hedge of the field to a grassy corner, where a path departs to the right.
+36. Follow the right hedge of the field to reach a pair of gates in the corner of the field.

 At the top of the field was the mediaeval settlement of Pentire which was first recorded in 1327.
 The last record of the settlement still standing was in 1813.
 By 1880, all that was left was a small enclosure, and even that has now disappeared.